vickykimani/openGL-3D-game/README.md

 # openGL-3D-game
 <br>
+hi!<br>
-3D game made using opengl and java.
+this is a 3D game made using opengl and java.
+(still in progress)